 We provide vertical geothermal systems, Borehole thermal energy storage systems ( BTES ) and solar thermal collectors, as an economical alternative to heating greenhouses, residential and commercial living spaces with methane.

 Natural vs anthropogenic climate change.

 We are passengers on a vessel 8,000 miles in diameter that rotates with a surface speed of 1,000 mph as it hurtles through space at 67,000 miles per hr on an annual 584 million mile trip around the sun.

 Planet Earth is also a rotor and stator, it has a solid core that spins faster than the outer portion.
-This dynamic action provides a magnetic force field that extends far out into space and shields the earth from the harshest ravages of nuclear radiation from the sun we orbit, as gravity keeps our atmosphere in place.
+This dynamic action provides a magnetic force field that extends far out into space and shields the earth from the harshest ravages of nuclear radiation from the sun we orbit, as gravity keeps a very thin layer of atmosphere in place.

-Our existence is explained by science, how a mass collided with the earth 4.5 Billion years ago, which set the dynamics in motion, setting the tone of the magnetosphere, the formation of the moon, how it’s gravitational pull helped separate and organize the surface chemistry, movement of the oceans, creating atmosphere and weather patterns and in the process, giving the breath of life.
+Our existence is explained by science, how a mass collided with the earth 4.5 Billion years ago, which set the dynamics in motion, setting the tone of the magnetosphere, the formation of the moon, how it’s gravitational pull helped separate and organize the surface chemistry and slight stirring of the oceans, creating atmosphere and weather patterns and in the process, giving the breath of life.
 The complexity of the cosmos, the physics and chemistry that came together to create life on planet earth is vast, we have learned a lot, and there’s a lot more to learn, but this much we know for sure :

 The thin layer of atmosphere around our earth contains an extremely thin biosphere, a tiny film on the surface, in which all the life on earth exists, there is no other life in our solar system, perhaps even in our galaxy.

 The livable zone on our planet is in the lower troposphere, within 5 miles above and below sea level, similar in scale to the thickness of a 1 millimeter film covering a ball 1 meter in diameter.